Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 • Clinical/Training Interests: Integrated Primary Care, Diversity training, Diversity, Equity, and Inclusion

-Scott Ryan, LMFT, Licensed Marriage and Family Therapist, Intensive outpatient programming
+Scott Ryan, LMFT, Licensed Marriage and Family Therapist, Intensive Outpatient Programming

-Anita Z. Saavedra, Psy.D., Psychologist
+Anita Saavedra, Psy.D., Licensed Psychologist

-Alexander Tan, Ph.D., Neuropsychologist
+Alexander Tan, Ph.D., ABPP-CN, Licensed Pediatric Neuropsychologist

 • Clinical Psychology, Children’s Health & University of Texas Southwestern Medical Center (UTSW), Dallas